 The Meaning of Life

-Published over 2 years ago.
+Published about 4 years ago.

 And now for something completely different, here's a wacky idea (not really fully formed enough to be a theory) that I have about the meaning of life.